pcmbs/synth-proxy/README.md

 ## Reproducibility

 This section offers a detailed guide to replicate the results outlined in the paper.
-The project was developed on a laptop running Windows, equipped with an Intel-i7 CPU and an RTX 2060 GPU (6GB VRAM), using Docker (through WSL2) with the provided Dockerfile.
+The project was developed on a Windows laptop equipped with an Intel i7 CPU and an RTX 2060 GPU (6GB VRAM), using Docker (through WSL2) with the provided Dockerfile.
+Most of the training was performed on a NVIDIA Tesla P100.
 Additional testing were conducted in a virtual environment using Python 3.10.11 and pip as dependencies manager.

 ### Step-by-Step Guide